pouriya/restcommander/DOCUMENTATION.md

     * Static and dynamic authentication tokens.
 * Web dashboard:
     * Configurable Title, banner text, and footer.
-    * Extensible: You can serve your own front-end codes or replace RestCommander files.
+    * Extensible: You can serve your own frontend codes or replace RestCommander files.
 * Dynamic configuration reload.
 So you can change anything (even port number) without restarting service.
 * Single executable for macOS, Windows, and GNU/Linux.